5 Ways to Keep Love Alive

 3. Learn new things together – One of the worst things that happen to married couples is complacency.
 We get comfortable in our relationships and comfortable with our partners.
 We can be so caught up in the routines of life that before we know it, we’re stuck in a rut and life seems boring.

-4. Serve God together – one of the most awesome things a couple can do together is come into a greater knowledge of who Jehovah is.
+4. Serve God together – one of the most awesome things a couple can do together is to gain a greater knowledge of who Jehovah is.
 Pray together.
 Read his word.
 We were created for his glory and when we have a truly intimate relationship with God it changes us.

 As we fall deeper in love with Jesus our ability to love each other expands.
 God is love and everything he touches reflects that.